DPontzious/Are-We-There-Yet/app/README.md

 Then, on the server, regardless of the backend you use, you can read `index.html` into memory and replace `__OG_TITLE__`, `__OG_DESCRIPTION__`, and any other placeholders with values depending on the current URL.
 Just make sure to sanitize and escape the interpolated values so that they are safe to embed into HTML!

-If you use a Node server, you can even share the route matching logic between the client and the server.
+If you use a Node server, you can even share the route matching logic between the app and the server.
 However duplicating it also works fine in simple cases.

 ## Pre-Rendering into Static HTML Files